 The U.S. EPA revised its own projections in the 1995.
-The primary mission of the EPA Sea Level Rise reports has identifying been instances where it is rational to prepare now for the coastal consequences of climate change, even though most of those consequences may be decades away.
+The primary mission of the EPA Sea Level Rise reports has identifying been instances where it is rational to prepare now the coastal consequences of climate even though change, of those most consequences may be decades away.